mcollina/async-cache-dedupe/README.md

 * `serialize`: a function to convert the given argument into a serializable object (or string)

 The `define` method adds a `cache[name]` function that will call the `original` function if the result is not present in the cache.
-The cache key for `arg` is computed using [`safe-stable-stringify`](https://www.npmjs.com/package/safe-stable-stringify).
+The cache key for `arg` is computed using [`safe-stable-stringify`](https://www.npmjs.com/package/safe-stable-stringify) and it is passed as the `cacheKey` argument to the original function.

 ### `cache.clear([name], [arg])`